smhdhsn/zed/README.md

 }
 ```
 ### ORM
-PHP-M Provides some functionalities to interact with the database and perform simple CRUD operations.
+ZED Provides some functionalities to interact with the database and perform simple CRUD operations.

 #### Creating
 ```php